 “Oh, I will, Joe,” said John.

 “John…” Joe Smith followed with his arm around John’s shoulders.
-John knew it would make a great front-page photo for the cameras behind them, but felt suddenly uneasy.
-“You should know, tonight you’ll get a phone-call from all the former Presidents, in order.
+John knew it would make a great front-page photo, but felt suddenly uneasy.
+“You should know, John, tonight you’ll get a phone-call from all the former Presidents, in order.
 It’s tradition.”

-He chuckled at the page for current President Joe Smith.
+He chuckled at the notes for current President Joe Smith.
 Did he mean it when he said all the former Presidents would call tonight?
-John considered what he’d say to George Washington if he had the chance.
-On one hand, it would be a historical opportunity to learn about the founding of the country—but on the other hand, wouldn’t it be a better opportunity to ask about life beyond the grave?
-He laughed aloud.
-“Hey Georgie, is the cherry-tree you chopped down with ya in the hereafter?
+John considered what he’d ask George Washington if he had the chance.
+On one hand, it would be a historical opportunity to learn about the founding of the country—but on the other hand, wouldn’t it be a better chance to ask about life beyond the grave?
+John laughed aloud.
+“Hey, Georgie, is the cherry-tree you chopped down with ya in the hereafter?
 You’d better not lie!”

 John had all the living former Presidents in his contacts, with personalized ring-tones.

 John, trembling, put the phone to his ear. “…Hello?”

 Three hours later, John had loosened his tie and finished all the liquor in the mini-fridge.
 His phone rang again, and he jumped, but the ring-tone, Georgia On My Mind, told him it was Jimmy Carter.
 “Jimmy!
 Is that you?”